-Lamington National Park is part of the Scenic Rim, a group of forested mountain ranges formed by volcanic activity in south-eastern Queensland and north-eastern New South Wales.
+The Coomera Circuit is within Lamington National Park, which is part of the Scenic Rim, a group of forested mountain ranges formed by volcanic activity in south-eastern Queensland and north-eastern NSW.
 The national park is also part of the Gondwana Rainforests of Australia World Heritage Area, which includes an extensive area of subtropical rainforest.
 The park is divided into two sections: Binna Burra on the eastern side and Green Mountains on the western side of the Lamington Plateau; the Border Track links these two sections by foot.
 The Border Track also forms a significant part of the Queensland “Gold Coast Hinterland Great Walk” (not a walk I would recommend, as it involves a long section of road linking two sections of the bushwalk.)

 Lamington National Park has over 150km of trails (largely constructed during the Great Depression) that were designed by Romeo Lahey.
 There are references to Lahey laying out these trails based on his observations of dairy cow movements on the surrounding hills, with their paths never having a gradient of greater than 1:10 [source: Wikipedia].
 While I haven’t found primary evidence of this, it is noticeable when hiking that the paths are never steep, and often “zig zag” endlessly up the side of steeper peaks.